-Looking for genuine Healing Crystals, natural Tumblestones, Jewellery, Meteorites and Space rocks, Seashells and Fossils for sale?
+Looking for genuine Crystals, Natural Tumblestones, Collectible Gemstones, Jewellery, Meteorites (Space rocks)?
 Look no further than My Lost Gems.
 Our extensive collection of nature’s hidden treasures is carefully selected for high quality and authenticity, and each item comes with a certificate of authentication.
-We offer a unique “buy what you see” shopping experience, as well as bulk and wholesale pricing options.
+We offer a unique “buy what you see” shopping experience.
 With new products constantly being added, My Lost Gems is your go-to source for one-of-a-kind hidden gems.
 Shop now and discover the wonders of the earth.

 RARE Anglo Saxon Bronze Wrist Clasp Punched Dot Decoration Authentic Early Medieval Artefact